Justice-Innovation-Lab/prosecutor-analytics/README.md

 GitHub repos now include a discussions feature you can find along the top bar of the repo.
 Whereas issues are a place to raise technical problems, discussions is meant as a public forum to post questions and have... discussions.

+#### Community Discussion Guidelines

+Please start by posting something about yourself in the welcome post.
+It's a good practice for us all to learn a little bit about one another.
+In posting to a discussion, please note that this repository is intended to be a community for those interested in researching, understanding, and improving public safety and the legal system.
+Posts that attack individuals or groups will not be tolerated and the maintainers of this repo reserve the right to remove comments and individuals.